-- 4.1.
-Where some or all of the alleged incident(s) can be characterised as high level, the matter must be referred to the University Disciplinary Officer. - 4.2.
-The University Disciplinary Officer is appointed by the Senate and has the power to investigate, hear and determine any case which has been referred to them in accordance with these Disciplinary Procedures.
-They may delegate these and other responsibilities to an appointed Deputy University Disciplinary Officer. - 4.3.
-The University Disciplinary Officer will consider the referral documentation and request any further written information that is necessary to resolve the case fairly. - 4.4.
-Once the University Disciplinary Officer has sufficient information on which to make a decision as to how to proceed, the University Disciplinary Officer must then: - 4.4.1. decide that there is no case to answer: or - 4.4.2. decide to summon you to a hearing before them; or - 4.4.3. decide to refer the matter to Senate Student Discipline Committee.

-5. Hearings by the Disciplinary Officer

 - 5.1.
+Where some or all of the alleged incident(s) can be characterised as requiring investigation, the matter must be referred to a University Disciplinary Officer. - 5.2.
+The University Disciplinary Officers are appointed by the Senate and have the power to investigate, hear and determine any case which has been referred to them in accordance with these Disciplinary Procedures.
+They may delegate these and other responsibilities to an appointed Deputy University Disciplinary Officer. - 5.3.
+All such investigations will be undertaken by the University Investigative Team and may involve: - 5.3.1. meeting with the people, such as you, alleged to have been involved in the incident. - 5.3.2. obtaining further information from any attending Security Officer, Warden, complainant and any witnesses and any other relevant information such as from the UEA records system or from the Police - 5.3.3. documenting any evidence and/or mitigation submitted by you and others being investigated. - 5.4.
+A University Disciplinary Officer will consider the investigative report and request any further written information that is necessary to resolve the case fairly. - 5.5.
+Once the University Disciplinary Officer has sufficient information on which to make a decision as to how to proceed, the University Disciplinary Officer must then: - 5.5.1. decide that there is no case to answer; or - 5.5.2. to determine a penalty in accordance with Part G (Penalties); or - 5.5.3. decide to summon you to a hearing before them; or - 5.5.4. decide that instead of reaching a decision themselves on whether you have breached the Regulations the University Disciplinary Officer may refer the matter to Senate Student Discipline Committee

+6. Hearings by the Disciplinary Officer

-If the University Disciplinary Officer wishes to decide the matter themselves, then they will send you, by email, a written summons to a hearing before them.
-The summons will state: - 5.1.1. the alleged breaches of regulations - 5.1.2. the nature of the alleged breach - 5.1.3. the date, time, and location of the meeting - 5.1.4. the fact that the University Disciplinary Officer can decide whether there has been a breach of the Regulations and apply a penalty or penalties - 5.1.5. the range of penalties available to the University Disciplinary Officer - 5.1.6. any penalty or penalties that the University Disciplinary Officer proposes to impose in the event that you are found guilty of a breach of the Regulations and do not respond to the summons (which is, in itself, a breach of Regulation 13). - 5.1.7. that instead of deciding whether you have breached the Regulations the University Disciplinary Officer may refer the matter to Senate Student Discipline Committee - 5.2.
-A copy of any written evidence must be enclosed with the summons. - 5.3.
+- 6.1.
+If the University Disciplinary Officer wishes to speak to you in person before they decide the matter themselves, then they will send you, by email, a written summons to a hearing before them.
+The summons will state: - 6.1.1. the alleged breaches of regulations - 6.1.2. the nature of the alleged breach - 6.1.3. the date, time, and location of the meeting - 6.1.4. the fact that the University Disciplinary Officer can decide whether there has been a breach of the Regulations and apply a penalty or penalties - 6.1.5. the range of penalties available to the University Disciplinary Officer

+- 6.1.6. any penalty or penalties that the University Disciplinary Officer proposes to impose in the event that you are found guilty of a breach of the Regulations and do not respond to the summons (which is, in itself, a breach of Regulation 13). - 6.1.7. that instead of reaching a decision themselves on whether you have breached the Regulations the University Disciplinary Officer, having spoken with you, may refer the matter to Senate Student Discipline Committee. - 6.2.
+Copies of the investigative report and any written or other evidence relied upon in the drafting of the report must be enclosed with the summons. - 6.3.
 The summons will be sent to your University email address no fewer than 5 working days before the meeting.

-6. Your options on receipt of a summons
+7. Your options on receipt of a summons